godot-jolt/godot-jolt/README.md

 ## What's not supported?

-- Joints do not support springs or soft limits (yet)
+- Joints do not support soft limits (yet)
 - `SoftBody3D` is not supported
 - `WorldBoundaryShape3D` is not supported
 - The physics server is not thread-safe (yet)